 Reagents can either be prepared in the laboratory and/or commercially acquired as appropriate.
 Reagents that are prepared in the laboratory should be labelled as applicable with the following: information as needed: identity of the reagent, molarity or concentration, date of preparation, the lot number of the reagent and whom it was prepared by.
 Additionally, the expiration date can also be included on the label.
 Commercially acquired reagents should also be labeled as applicable with the date opened and by whom.
 Quality control documentation, especially of laboratory prepared reagents, should be used to maintain a written record of the information listed above.
 It is also important to document the safety information regarding reagents as applicable regarding managing reagent spills and disposal.

 New batches of laboratory prepared and commercially acquired reagent must be tested to ensure correct functionality.
 For example, new batches of reagent can be tested in parallel with an existing batch of the same product.
 The functionality of reagent used for DNA extraction or PCR, can be tested for functionality using appropriate controls.

+Lateral flow strips have a built-in reagent quality control in the form of a control line, which should always show up for the test to be considered acceptable.

 Reference materials

-The European Commission’s Joint Research Centre (JRC) defines a reference material as “reliable quality assurance tools that improve confidence in test results obtained by laboratories.
-They play a key role in the calibration of laboratory instruments by providing precise reference values and data”.
-Reference material is an important tool in the verification and/or validation of methods.
+ISO Guide 30 defines a reference material as “material, sufficiently homogeneous and stable with respect to one or more specified properties, which has been established to be fit for its intended use in a measurement process”.
+Reference materials (RMs) play a key role in the calibration of laboratory instruments by providing precise reference values and data”.
+RM is an important tool in the verification and/or validation of methods.
+However it should be noted that “A single RM cannot be used for both calibration and validation of results in the same measurement procedure” (ISO guide 30 2.1 Note 4).

 There are different forms of reference material that can be used.
 These include: reference material containing a known analyte including certified material, DNA that has been extracted from a sample containing a known analyte, plasmid copies of the target analyte or a PCR amplicon of a target analyte.
 It is also possible to use synthetic oligomers as a target analyte if its sequence is known.
 It is important that reference materials are stored under the correct conditions as specified by the manufacturer in order to minimize target analyte degradation.
 For example, reference material in matrix format or extracted DNA can ideally be stored at -20oC.
 Reference materials, like any other reagent, must be tested for reliability every time a new lot is used in the laboratory.